MPTCP-smartphone-thesis/uitests/README.md

 * Youtube you need a Google account, skip the initial menu (how to use Youtube)

 If you want to use our scripts, you will need to install `adb` (e.g. from `android-tools-adb` package), `ant` and `android` and they should be available without using the full path (available in `$PATH`).

+On the device, you will need to install `tcpdump` binary in `/system/xbin/`:

+    mount -o remount,rw /system
+    cp /PATH/TO/tcpdump /system/xbin/
+    chmod 777 /system/xbin/tcpdump